Shopping in Dublin City

 Dublin has a huge variety of talented Irish Designers, inclusive of Jewellery Designers, Milliners, Fashion Designers and Homeware Designers.
 And thankfully it’s easy to find and support many of these talented people when shopping in Dublin City.

 One of the main areas of Dublin City that you’ll find this talent is in the Creative Quarter on the south side of the Liffey.
 The Creative Quarter can be found in and around South William Street, Georges Street, Lower Stephen’s Street and Wicklow Street.
 There you’ll find the Georges Street Arcade and the aforementioned Powerscourt Centre which houses a host of Design led stores inclusive of the Design Centre, Article, MoMuse and Jean Cronin Vintage & Contemporary.
 Drury Street is a must for stores like The Irish Design Shop, Industry and Atelier 27.
 Not too far from the Creative Quarter and a stroll across the road to George’s Street you’ll find Designist, a store I love for all its quirkiness from international and Irish designed kitchen utensils, children’s toys to furniture.
-A short stroll in the other direction and onto Dawson Street, you’ll find The Irish Design House, who are all about the promotion of Irish fashion design, jewellery and art.
+A short stroll to Temple Bar and you’ll find The Design House on Temple Lane South, who are all about the promotion of Irish fashion design, jewellery and art.

 Outside of this area but also on the south side there is plenty happening in Temple Bar when it comes to Design so it’s worth the ramble.
 Three places that stand out is Tamp and Stitch, Indigo & Cloth who both tend to predominantly feature International Designers, and the Cow’s Lane Designer Studio which is home to talented Irish Fashion, Accessories, Furniture and Jewellery Designers and more.